mit-pdos/sigmaos/cpython3.11/Doc/library/os.rst

    falls back to ``pwd.getpwuid(os.getuid())[0]`` to get the login name of the current real user id.

-   .. availability:: Unix, Windows, not WASI.
+   .. availability:: Unix, Windows, not Emscripten, not WASI.

 .. function:: getpgid(pid)